-- A programming tone will sound each time you touch a pad. - One long tone signals the end of a Minute Timer countdown. - Four tones signal the end of a cooking cycle. - Two tones sound once every minute after an End-of-Cooking signal as a reminder if food has not been removed from oven. - Two consecutive, short tones will sound while entering and exiting from a hidden feature, Time of Day, or next highest priority display. - Three tones sound if you have made an incorrect entry.
+- A programming tone will sound each time you touch a pad. - One long tone signals the end of a Minute Timer countdown. - Four tones signal the end of a cooking cycle. - Two tones sound once every minute after an End-of-Cooking signal as a reminder if food has not been removed from oven. - Three tones sound if you have made an incorrect entry.

-To disable audible signals:
+To disable all audible signals:

-Touch and hold Number Pad 1 for 4 seconds.
+Touch and hold Number Pad 1 for 4 seconds to disable all programming tones

-To turn signals back on:
+To turn all signals back on: